Lotus birth: Relation to nature

 In the animal world, the placenta is usually consumed by the mother.
 This is called placentophagy.
 Primates have been observed keeping the placenta attached to their newborns for a longer period.
-Primatologist Jane Goodall, who was the first person to conduct long-term studies of chimpanzees in the wild, reported that they did not chew or cut their offspring's cords, instead leaving the umbilicus intact, like many other monkeys.
+Primatologist Jane Goodall, who was the first person to conduct long-term studies of chimpanzees in the wild, reported that they did not chew or cut their offspring's cords, instead leaving the umbilicus intact, like many other primates.
 Other researchers report that chimpanzees consume placentas after birth.
 Though other mammals may sever their offspring's cords, they only do so after initial maternal sensory reception, unwinding of the cord, massage/cleaning (through touch), and initiation of nursing.
 This has been observed to last at least one hour, if left undisturbed.

 Energy

 Pseudo-scientific proponents of lotus births view the baby and the placenta as one on a cellular level, as they are from the same source, the egg and sperm conceptus.
 They also assert that the newborn and the placenta exist within the same quantum field, thus influencing various expressions of quantum mechanics that influence health.
 They claim transfers of energy & cellular information continue to take place, moving gradually from the tissue of the placenta to the baby during the drying process.
 Scientists challenge this claim of a metaphysical dimension related to quantum mechanics.